-4.17.1.6 Soil Loads
+4.18.1.6 Soil Rectangular Loads

-Normally in a raft analysis the load on he soil is from the structure, but additional soil loads can be specified.
+Normally in a raft analysis the load on the soil is from the structure, but additional soil loads can be specified.
 These act in addition to the raft loading.

 This is just used to make it easier to identify a soil load